 - Dogs must be on leash at all times.

 - Animal handlers are required to clean up after their pet.

-The Stevens Creek Trail 101 underpass is CLOSED.
-The Bay Trail is OPEN.
-If you would like more information regarding possible trail closures, please contact the Trail Storm Closure Hotline at (650) 903-6072.
+Stevens Creek Trail 101 underpass and Bay Trails are OPEN.
+If you would like more information regarding possible trail closures, please call the Trail Storm Closure Hotline at (650) 903-6072.

 For alternate route information, please click map below.
 The Green line is detour around closure.

 The City of Mountain View reminds users to share the trails and respect your fellow trail users.
 By following the guidelines outlined below, you can contribute to a safe, pleasant experience for all.